 I visited with my friend because it was on her bucket list.
 When she suggested it I was slightly worried that I’d find it underwhelming, like I had with the Grand Canyon in America.
 All there really was to do there was hike down into the Canyon, I half expected Ayers Rock to be the same, that climbing it would be the only thing to pass the time.
 How wrong was I. Uluru really impressed me, there was so much to see and do, that I never even felt the need to climb it.

 Unlike the Grand Canyon, where nearly every view point looks the same, walking around the base of Uluru is full of so many surprises!
 There are even lakes that are fed by waterfalls (although the waterfalls only ‘appear’ after rainfall).
 Also, because it’s on sacred land, there are lots of stories about various marks and formations on the rock.
-This part really interested me and I enjoyed being able to see cave paintings on the walls (I’m slightly obsessed with ‘dot painting’!).
+This part was fascinating and I enjoyed being able to see cave paintings on the walls (I’m slightly obsessed with ‘dot painting’!).
 At some points around the rock, you are asked not to take photos out of respect but there are more than enough places that it is allowed.

 Aside from the main park area, Kata Tjuta is well worth a visit!
 There is a hike through the gorges that makes you feel MINIATURE!